Generalization Analysis of Message Passing Neural Networks on Large Random Graphs: Introduction

 In \cite{scarselli2018vapnik}, the authors provide generalization bounds that are comparable to VC-dimension bounds known for CNNs.
-These bounds are improved in \cite{pmlr-v119-garg20c}, which provides the first data dependent generalization bounds for MPNNs that are comparable to Rademacher bounds for recurrent neural networks.
-Those bounds are however only valid for binary graph classification tasks.

-\cite{StabGenofGCNN} consider generalization abilities of single layer GNNs by analyzing their \emph{algorithmic stability}.
-By this, they establish that GCNN models which employ graph filters with bounded eigenvalues that are independent of the graph size can satisfy the strong notion of uniform stability and thus are generalizable.
-Their bound for the generalization error is directly proportional to the largest absolute eigenvalue of the graph Laplacian.
-The results hold for node-classification taks and for non-localized GCNNs, e.g., spectral-based approaches.
-Another paper of this flavour is \cite{yehudai2020size}, where graph distributions for which the local structures depend on the graph size are analyzed.
-It is shown that certain MPNNs (with sum aggregation) do not generalize from small to large graphs.
+These bounds are improved in \cite{pmlr-v119-garg20c}, which provides the first data dependent generalization bounds for MPNNs with sum aggregation that are comparable to Rademacher bounds for recurrent neural networks. \cite{liao2021a} derive a generalization bound via a PAC-Bayesian approach that is governed by the maximum node degree and spectral norms of the weights. \cite{StabGenofGCNN} consider generalization abilities of single-layer spectral GCNNs for node-classification task and provide a generalization bound that is directly proportional to the largest eigenvalue of the graph Laplacian.
+Another paper of this flavor is \cite{yehudai2020size}, showing that certain MPNNs (with sum aggregation) do not generalize from small to large graphs.